-- Installed and tested Nektar++ v5.0.2 from a binary package, or compiled it from source.
+- Installed and tested Nektar++ v5.8.0 from a binary package, or compiled it from source.
 Note that sources may be compiled with the CMake options NEKTAR_USE_FFTW and NEKTAR_USE_MPI set to ON for faster execution.
 By default binary packages will install all executables in /usr/bin.
 If you compile from source they will be in the sub-directory dist/bin of the build directory you created in the Nektar++ source tree.
 We will refer to the directory containing the executables as \$NEK for the remainder of the tutorial. - Downloaded the tutorial files: http://doc.nektar.info/tutorials/5.
-0.2/incns-taylor-green-vortex/incns-taylor-green-vortex.tar. gz Unpack it using unzip incns-taylor-green-vortex.tar.gz to produce a directory incns-taylor-green-vortex with subdirectories called tutorial and complete.
+8.0/incns/taylor-green-vortex/incns-taylor-green-vortex.tar.gz Unpack it using unzip incns-taylor-green-vortex.tar.gz to produce a dimetory incns taylor green write with subdimetories produce a directory incns-taylor-green-vortex with subdirectories called tutorial and complete.
 We will refer to the tutorial directory as \$NEKTUTORIAL.